 Start making mental notes of early warning signs to better prepare yourself for when to intervene to prevent further escalation.

 It is important that your Calming Room incorporates a mixture of the following resources to suit a number of user needs and to stimulate mentally and physically:

 Click on the links to view the products in more details.

-- Body Sox- users can voluntary climb inside this suit, which gently resists their movements, encouraging the exploration of movement.
+- Body Sox users can voluntarily climb inside this suit, which gently resists their movements, encouraging the exploration of movement.

-- Protac Sensit Chair– Inside the chair are weighted balls which send impulses to the central nervous system, which has a soothing effect on the user.
+- Protac Sensit Chair, inside the chair are weighted balls that send impulses to the central nervous system, soothing muscles and minds.

-Mental Health covers such a wide spectrum and there are so many different therapies and sensory solutions available to help, but sometimes it can prove very difficult for the carer to decide which direction is best to go in for their patient.
-This is where companies like Rhino UK can help, with over 40 years’ experience in creating sensory environments for a wide variety of needs and circumstances.
-If we can be of any further assistance in helping you to decide on the best solutions please do not hesitate to get in touch.
+Mental Health covers such a wide spectrum, and there are so many different therapies and sensory solutions available to help.
+Sometimes it can prove very difficult to decide which direction is best to go for each individual patient.
+This is where companies like Rhino UK can help, with over 40 years of experience creating sensory environments for a wide variety of needs and circumstances.
+If we can be of any further assistance in helping you to decide on the best solutions, please get in touch!